LLM Proxy

 - Withering Tokens: Expiration, revocation, and rate-limiting

-- Project-based Access Control
+- Project-based Access Control with lifecycle management

 - Admin UI: Web interface for management